wstfu711/leetcode-daily/README.md

 - 2023 3/15 1385.
 Find the Distance Value Between Two Arrays
 - 2023 3/16 106.
 Construct Binary Tree from Inorder and Postorder Traversal
 - 2023 3/17 1299.
 Replace Elements with Greatest Element on Right Side
+- 2023 5/1 1491.
+Average Salary Excluding the Minimum and Maximum Salary